 The surrounding plaza features the Statue of Industry and the Statue of Agriculture interpreted in the model using two white tile clips.

 The lower portion of the backside of the building shares a boundary with one of the plaza's supporting buildings, hence the generic black wall.
 The plaza underwent significant expansion in 1980 with the addition of a postmodern style building directly behind the existing CBOT Building, and again in 1997 with a six-story addition to the southeast corner of the block.
-My original plan was to incorporate the entire complex, however, that prospect soon turned bleak when I realized that most of the other buildings' fašades are primarily covered in reflective black glass.
-In order to do these buildings properly, I'll have to wait until LEGO« starts reproducing trans-black plates.
-Though with the recent unveiling of the upcoming Sydney Opera House Architecture Set, I may be in luck!
+My original plan was to incorporate the entire complex, however, that prospect soon turned bleak when I realized that most of the other buildings' fašades are primarily covered in reflective black glass; meaning I would need a large availability of trans-black plates.
+Thanks to the recent reemergence of 1x2 plates and the debut of 1x1 plates in trans-black, this prospect is no longer bleak.
+Stay tuned!

 One final look at the iconic Chicago landmark!